 NCRA (National Court Reporters Association)

-NCRA is the only national organization of stenographic court reporters.
-It has approximately 16,000 professional members, with headquarters in Reston, VA.
+NCRA, our profession’s national association, is headquartered in Reston, VA.
 NCRA administers a certification program that is recognized nationally as the go-to standard for court reporters.
+They also offer a credentialing exam for captioners, educators, and videographers.
 Many CSR states use NCRA’s tests as their credentialing test.
 When a member of NCRA passes one of its tests (the RPR, RMR, CRR, and CRC are four prominent certifications), that member receives a certificate but must accumulate 30 credit hours of continuing education units (CEUs) every three years in order to maintain certification.
 NCRA offers a wide array of educational opportunities for its members to achieve CEUs.

 Most individual states have their own “state association” for reporters living in that state.
 Typically a state association is affiliated with NCRA and adheres to its guidelines, though it has its own leadership and educational programs offered to members.